vicramon/ember-tutorial/chapters/our-app.md

 ## Preparing Routes

-Let's use the AutoLocation API to get rid of ugly hashes:
+Let's use the AutoLocation API to get rid of those ugly hashes in our urls.
+We also need to set the rootURL to `'/'` so Ember knows where to start parsing the url from.

+Open your router and add the following to the top:

 ```coffee
 # app/assets/javascripts/router.js.coffee